 Morning sickness is most common during the first trimester of pregnancy.

 Despite its name, morning sickness can come on at any time of day.
-The nausea may be mild, or severe enough to induce vomiting.
+For some people it strikes in the middle of the night.

 Morning sickness may include nausea and vomiting, or just nausea without vomiting.
 It is much more common during the first trimester of pregnancy.